 The stats: Coronavirus mapped and quantified.

-An MIT study, Will Coronavirus Pandemic Diminish by Summer?, suggests that 90% of transmission occurs within a narrow temperature band (37 to 63 F) and absolute humidity band.
+NEW 3/27: An MIT study, Will Coronavirus Pandemic Diminish by Summer?, suggests that 90% of transmission occurs within a narrow temperature band (37 to 63 F) and a limited band of absolute humidity.
 The scientists do not claim that transmission ceases outside those temperature and humidity bands, but that the spread occurs more slowly.
 If that holds, the Asian monsoon season, as well as the North American summer, should work against the disease.

 Feb 26: “We have thousands or hundreds of thousands of people that get better, just by, you know, even going to work.
 Some of them go to work, but they get better.”